 6. Backup Verification

 Website backups are great and necessary to have (as previously discussed), however, do they actually work?
 There is no point in keeping backups if they don’t work once restored.
-Therefore, we recommend monthly backup verification checks where you take your backup, restore it on a testing or staging environment and make sure everything is all fine and dandy.
+Therefore, we recommend monthly backup verification checks where you take your backup, restore it to a testing or staging environment and make sure everything is all fine and dandy.

 Monthly Maintenance Tasks – Summary